 This Section has been deleted entirely.
-The current language would require the Board to ultimately set aside \$50,000.00, which could never be used until the Society is ready to go out of business.
-Furthermore, it is doubtful that the Society would be able to retain \$50,000.00 until it is ready to dissolve.
-In all likelihood, if the Society reached a point of needing to dissolve, it would be because it did not have enough funds to keep operating.
-Setting aside this sum of money, which could not be used for operations, could accelerate the time the Society would need to dissolve.
-The Board and/or the Membership that exists at that time should determine what is done with whatever funds are available at the time of dissolution.
-An analysis of the financial statements for the past fifteen years indicates that the Society has been getting stronger, financially, over those years, in addition to having given more than \$370,000 to the library during the same period.
-Furthermore, if substantially all of the assets of the Society are in the form of cash, it could be difficult to obtain grant money for special projects.
+The current language would require the Board to ultimately set aside \$50,000,00, which could never be used until the Society is ready to go out of business.
+Furthermore, it is doubtful that the Society would be able to retain \$50,000.00 until its ready to go society.
+In all likelihood, if the Society reached a point of needing to dissolve, it would be because it did not have enough funds to keep operafing.
+Setting aside this sum of money, which could not be used for operations, could acceltrate the time the Society would need to dissolve.
+The Board and/or the Mombership that exists at that time should determine what is done with whatever funds are available at the time of dissolution.
+An analysis of the financial statements for the past fifteen years indicates that the Society has been getting stronger, financially, over those years, in addition to having given more than \$270,000 to the library during the same period.
+Furthermore, if substartially all of the assets of the Society are in the form of cash, it could be difficult to obtain grant money for special projects.